Artist Statement

 Bio

-Amee Ellis studied photography at Columbia College Chicago (BA, 1995) and occupational therapy at University of New Mexico (MOT, 2004).
+Born in Owatonna, Minnesota, Amee Ellis studied photography at Columbia College Chicago and occupational therapy at University of New Mexico.
 Her work has appeared in multiple solo and juried group exhibitions, including the Figge Art Museum and Cedar Rapids Museum of Art.
-Her project “The Sea Beneath Our Feet” was created for Des Moines Metro Opera as part of their world-premiere production A Thousand Acres.
-She has participated in juried art festivals, including the Des Moines Arts Festival and Art in the Pearl in Portland, Oregon.
-Her photographs have been published in DSM Magazine, The Annals of Iowa, and The New Territory magazine, alongside the poetry and prose of the literature section.
-Amee’s current project, “This Place in My Hands,” explores relationships between people and the land.
+She collaborated with Des Moines Metro Opera on their 2022 world-premiere production “A Thousand Acres” and has participated in juried art festivals, such as the Des Moines Arts Festival and Art in the Pearl in Portland, Oregon.
+Ellis’s photographs have been published in dsm Magazine, The Annals of Iowa, Fotofilmic JRNL, and The New Territory magazine, alongside the poetry and prose of the literature section.
+Her recent project explores relationships between people and the land.
 She lives in Des Moines, Iowa.